 Conventional treatment methods mostly treat the disease by masking the symptoms temporarily.
 However, regenerative therapies focus on treating the underlying cause of injury and thus resolving the symptoms in the process.
 Conventional treatments commonly include NSAIDs, steroids, and invasive, painful surgeries with general anaesthesia.
 Moreover, surgeries may not be effective in the long run and involve a painful post-surgical recovery period.
 Surgeries involve a lot of risks such as bleeding, damage to the nerves, blood clots, in addition to complications that may arise due to general anaesthesia.
 Commonly steroids are administered to reduce pain and inflammation.
 But they also have a lot of side effects like damage to surrounding nerves due to prolonged use.
 In contrast, regenerative therapy is a minimally invasive treatment, where only local anaesthesia is required.
 Also, postoperative medication is rarely necessary.
 Regenerative therapy aims to reduce pain by enhancing the natural repair mechanism of the damaged tissues, cartilages, ligaments, bones, etc. without any risk.
 Hence, regenerative therapy can be considered as a potential ankle ligament surgery alternative.
 By avoiding the painful and lengthy process of surgery, patients undergoing regenerative therapy can return faster to their routine lives.

-Regenerative Therapy for Knee Pain may help patients who don’t respond to typical drug treatment, want to reduce their reliance on medication, or are looking for safe knee replacement alternatives.
+Regenerative Therapy as an ankle ligament injury treatment in UK may help patients who don’t respond to typical drug treatment, want to reduce their reliance on medication, or are looking for safe knee replacement alternatives.
 Regenerative Treatments are not suitable for all conditions and all patients.
 The consultant will be able to advise if you are a suitable candidate.

-Your first step to exploring your treatment options for knee pain is scheduling a consultation with our Consultant.
-To do so call us on 020 8168 2000 or alternatively book a consultation online or request a call back today!
+Your first step to exploring your ankle ligament injury treatment in the UK is scheduling a consultation with our Consultant.
+To do so call us on 020 8168 2000 or alternatively, book a consultation online or request a callback today!